donsheehy/datastructures/prose/12_mappings.md

 A **mapping** is an association between two sets of things.
 It associates a value to a key.
 We  refer to these associated pairs as **key-value pairs**.
 Keys must be unique, so that there can only be one value associated with a given key.

-The standard built-in data type in python for mappings is the dictionary (`dict`).
+The standard built-in data type in Python for mappings is the dictionary (`dict`).
-This kind of mapping is used by python itself to associate names of variables (strings) with objects.
+This kind of mapping is used by Python itself to associate names of variables (strings) with objects.
 In the notation for dictionaries, we would write `d[some_key] = some_value`.
 This either creates a new key-value pair if `some_key` was not already in the dictionary, or it overwrites the existing pair with key `some_key`.

 Not all programming languages come with a built-in data type for mappings.
-We're going to pretend for a short time that we don't have a python dictionary available to us and go through the process of implementing one ourselves.
+We're going to pretend for a short time that we don't have a Python dictionary available to us and go through the process of implementing one ourselves.
 This will allow us to resolve one of the major unsolved mysteries from earlier in the course:

 > Why does accessing or assigning a value in a dictionary take only constant time?